How to install PostgreSQL

 How to create and configure users in PostgreSQL

-Now let us show you a few options to diversify this command.
-The simplest way is to create a user with no password:
+Let us show you a few options to diversify this command.
+First, we create a user with no password:

 CREATE USER <username>;